Frequently Asked Questions

 Please feel free to reach out to learn more about what kind of exam our physical therapists may or may not recommend for you specifically.

-Absolutely!
+• Absolutely!
 You can come to PT while on your period and there is no reason we cannot perform a pelvic exam while you are menstruating.
-The only time we need to avoid a pelvic exam is if you have a UTI or yeast infection, or if you are uncomfortable.
+The only time we need to avoid a pelvic exam is if you are in your first trimester or pregnancy, have a current infection and have not been on antibiotics for at least 24 hours, or if you are uncomfortable.